adamelso/albumgrab/README.md

 IMPORTANT
 ---------

-Please use responsibly and at your own risk, as [Facebook frown upon such tools](https://www.facebook.com/terms.php?ref=pf).
+Please use responsibly and at your own risk.

-> 3.2.
-You will not collect users' content or information, or otherwise access Facebook, using automated means (such as harvesting bots, robots, spiders, or scrapers) without our prior permission.